UKCloud/documentation/articles/other/other-faq-sla.md

 - The bill for the customer at the end of the month would be £7,440 (before credits are applied)

-- The Service Credit is 3% of the amount billed to that UKCloud for OpenShift instance during the calendar month = £223.20
+- The Service Credit is 3% of the amount billed to that UKCloud for Managed OpenShift instance during the calendar month = £223.20

 - The amount billed to the Customer is therefore £7,440 - £223.20= **£7,216.80**